GiGurra/flycd/README.md

    flycd container and copy it from there if you want to use it for other purposes (you prob shouldn't) or just locally verify that it works.
-5. Add a webhook to your git repo, pointing to your flycd app's url, e.g. the default POST path `https://<your-flycd-app-name>.fly.dev/webhook`, which currently just supports github push webhooks.
+5. Add a webhook to your git repo, pointing to your flycd app's url, e.g. the default POST path `https://<your-flycd-app-name>.fly.dev/webhook`, which currently just supports GitHub push webhooks.
 6. Watch the magic happen!